jlknuth/KeyboardSpellCheck/README.md

   + From Source - Clone the repo to your Sublime Text packages folder.

   This package requires the enchant spell checking package.
 On Mac this can be installed using ```brew install enchant```.
-  For windows there is an executable installer.
+  For windows there is an executable installer (see http://www.abisource.com/projects/enchant/).
 Most distributions of Linux come with enchant installed by default.

 Credits